cafasdon/WarrantyDog/README.md

 npm run validate     # Validation info (development tools not included)
 ```

 > **📝 Note**: This is a production-focused build.
-Development tools like ESLint, Prettier, and Vite are not included to keep the container lightweight.
+Development tools like ESLint and Prettier are not included to keep the container lightweight.
 For development, you can add these tools as needed.

 ---